 A scandal ripped through the higher education sector recently as the public statements of Researchfish were held accountable by researchers across the UK.
-If you haven’t heard of Researchfish, it’s an American company contracted by the UKRI to data capture the impacts of publicly-funded research.
+If you haven’t heard of Researchfish, it’s an American-owned company contracted by the UKRI to data capture the impacts of publicly-funded research.
 So it’s job is to serve as a data repository for holding fundees accountable to the public with what they do with their grants.
 It seems Researchfish also believed its job was to directly confront academics who grew frustrated with its interface and communications frequency.

 From time to time, a weary academic, tired of the constant demands of mundane and repetitive data entry requirements would whinge to the ether via Twitter.
 The whinges ranged from mild to pointed, but regardless, Researchfish took issue with any and all critiques.
 The organisation chose to search out any mention of its name regularly and should any negative comment be noted, respond to the academics’ post with a formulaic rebuff, typically along the lines of: